Non-Airline Aviators

 Who This Is For…

-If you have answered yes to certain questions on the 8500-8 form
+• You've answered "yes" to certain questions on the MedXPress 8500-8

 Why This Exists…

-FAA medical certification is a regulatory process, not healthcare.
+FAA medical certification is a regulatory process, not traditional healthcare.
+Non-airline aviators with complex histories, accurate information is the most powerful tool you have.

 👉 Start Here: Understanding the System Before You Act